Arlo Pro 4 Spotlight Camera 4-Pack Bundle

 Motion detection sensitivity is well-tuned by default.
 On the free tier, all motion triggers an alert; with an Arlo Secure subscription, the AI sorts those alerts into person, vehicle, animal, and package categories, which dramatically reduces the number of unnecessary notifications.
 Without the subscription, expect occasional false positives from swaying branches or passing headlight reflections at night — a manageable but real inconvenience.

 Pro tip: Position cameras at a downward angle of approximately 20–30° rather than perfectly horizontal.
 This gives the 160° lens the most useful coverage of the ground plane immediately in front of the camera, where the most critical activity (approaching people, parked vehicles) tends to occur.
+A dedicated adjustable Arlo Pro 4-compatible mounting bracket makes dialling in this angle far easier than the stock magnetic mount.

 Battery life varies significantly with activity and feature use.
 In a rear garden with low foot traffic and the spotlight used sparingly, a single charge lasted close to the advertised six months.
 A front-door camera with heavy motion and frequent two-way audio use needed a recharge after roughly eight weeks.
 The magnetic battery design is a genuine quality-of-life improvement: swapping a spare battery takes about five seconds, so a rotation system with a second set of batteries means the camera is never offline.